-Prediction Answer this on the Data/Question sheet:
+Answer this on the Data/Question sheet:

-Look at the diagrams on the next page ...
-Suppose you connected the battery to one, two, or three bulbs in a series configuration: predict the relative brightness of each of the bulbs in each of the configurations.
+Look at the circuit diagrams below.
+Suppose you connected the power supply to one, two, or three bulbs in a series configuration: predict the relative brightness of each of the bulbs in each of the configurations.
 In which circuit will the bulbs be the brightest, and which the weakest?
 Will the bulbs be of different brightness within a particular circuit?

 3. Circuit connections.
-Connect the battery to one of the bulbs.
+Connect the power supply to one bulb.
 Keep in mind how bright that one bulb appears to be?
 Now connect it to two bulbs in series, and then three in series (look at the circuit diagrams below).